gilzoide/ecsql/docs/01-ecs-databases.md

 All components must have an associated entity.
 Also when the entity is deleted, its components should be deleted along with it.

-To me, the best representation for ECS components in SQL is creating a table for each.
+To me, the best representation for ECS components in SQL is creating a table for each one of them.
 All components have their own ids, and their owner entity's id.
 When querying component sets for a system, all we need to do is `JOIN` all these tables together using the entity id.